-A contour is a line joining places with equal heights on the map.
-On the map of Nimpur, you would have seen a line passing through the village, this is the 50 meter contour line.
+A contour is a line joining the places with equal heights.
+On the map of Nimpur you would have seen that there is a line passing through the village, this is the 50 meter contour line.
 All places on this line will have the same height of 50 meters.
-Contour lines are shown in irregular shapes depending upon the land form.
-These lines cannot cut with each other.
+Contour lines will be in irregular shape depending upon the land form.
+These cannot cut with each other.
 The distance between two contour lines will depend upon the landscape.
-If the land has a steep climb then the contour lines will be near each other.
+If the land has a steep climb then the contour lines will be near to each other.
 If the slope of the land is gentle, then the contour lines will be quite far from each other.